piranna/piranna.github.io/pages/hire-me.md

 for them in advance, but not only their job conditions, salaries and prestige compensate that effort, but also they usually pay flight tickets and hotel rooms just so devs can be able to go to their offices and interview them.
-They *value* their candidates time, and invest in them, so don't be more *picky* than they and show that you are truly interested in your candidates too.
+They *value* their candidates time, and invest in them, so don't be more *picky* than them, and show that you are truly interested in your candidates too.

 #### Are you available to relocate?